telerik/blazor-ui/README.md

-# Telerik UI for Blazor demos
+# Kendo UI for Blazor

-This repository contains Telerik UI for Blazor preview examples.
-We use it to present the initially shipped components along with their functionalities.
-The repo will be continuously updated to cover the latest version of Blazor.
+Kendo UI for Blazor uses GitHub Issues as an official bug tracker.

+This repository is intended to support users by providing information on new and fixed issues, as well as future features and enhancements.

+This repository does not contain the actual source code of the components, or the demos application.

-You can find the demos live at [https://demos.telerik.com/blazor](https://demos.telerik.com/blazor)
+You can find the demos live at [https://demos.telerik.com/blazor-ui](https://demos.telerik.com/blazor-ui)

-You can find documentaion at [https://docs.telerik.com/blazor/introduction](https://docs.telerik.com/blazor/introduction)
+You can find documentaion at [https://docs.telerik.com/blazor-ui/introduction](https://docs.telerik.com/blazor-ui/introduction)